NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program

 Eligible Student Loans

-A successful applicant must have outstanding balances for eligible student loans.
+An applicant must have an outstanding balance on eligible student loan debt.

 Eligible student loans include:

-- loans made by commercial entities subject to governmental examination.
+- private student loans made by commercial entities subject to governmental examination.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payment received by the recipient for the year.
-Any questions regarding this should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.
+Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

 Payments are available for up to four years of qualified service.